cef62/design-system-coverage-jsday-2025/slides.md

 # Why

 <!--
-We work in DS teams, which are part of the Platform teams.
+Let's go back to the Why: We work in DS teams, which are part of the Platform teams.
 One big difference between Platform teams and Product/Feature teams is how they measure the success of their work.
 - Product teams measure their work in conversions/revenues/money
 - And DS teams?...

-Most of the times, DS teams rely only static analysis.
+Most of the times, DS teams rely on static analysis.
 By Statically analyzing the codebases we can tell that our amazing button is used 1000 times...
 But this tells nothing to the leadership team!
 How are they supposed to be able to compare DS teams with other initiative?
-How can DS teams require more investments?
+How can DS teams prove its value and asl for more investments?
 We must be able to tell them how much % of the UI is built with the DS!

 Nota per Matte: ho pensato che qui potremmo avere un'immagine con 3 manager seduti al "tavolo della leadership", dove gli altri parlano in % e dollari, e il DS engineer parla di "quanto volte é usato il bottone".
 Nella mia mente si passa poi alla stessa immagine ma con il DS engineer the dice "il 40% della UI é costruita con il DS".
 Se questa cosa ti piace modifichiamo leggermente il testo per farlo combaciare con l'immagine.